mostafagheta/summaries/network.md

 # Networking Notes

 ## Networking
-**DHCP** (Dynamic Host Configuration Protocol)␣␣
+**DHCP** (Dynamic Host Configuration Protocol)
-What DHCP does:␣␣
+What DHCP does:
-When a device (client) joins a network:␣␣
+When a device (client) joins a network:
-IP Address Assignment␣␣
+IP Address Assignment
-Subnet Mask␣␣
+Subnet Mask
-Default Gateway␣␣
+Default Gateway
-DNS Server(s)␣␣
+DNS Server(s)

 ## DHCP Process (DORA):
 **Discover**
 The client (new device) broadcasts a DHCP Discover message.

 **Offer**
 A DHCP server on the network responds with a DHCP Offer.
 The offer includes:
 Available IP address
 Subnet mask
 Gateway
 DNS servers
 Lease time

 **Request**
 The client replies with a DHCP Request to the server.

 **Acknowledge**
 The server sends a DHCP Acknowledgment (ACK).

 A DHCP relay agent forwards DHCP requests and responses between clients on different subnets and a DHCP server

 ## NAT (Network Address Translation)
 It allows multiple devices on a private network to access the internet using one public IP address.

 1-**Static NAT (One-to-One NAT)**
 Maps one private IP to one public IP.

 2-**Dynamic NAT (Many-to-Many NAT)**
 Maps private IPs to a pool of public IPs dynamically.

-3-**PAT** (Port Address Translation) aka NAT Overload Maps many private IPs to a single public IP, but differentiates them using port numbers.
+3-**PAT** (Port Address Translation) aka NAT Overload
+Maps many private IPs to a single public IP, but differentiates them using port numbers.

 **NAT64** (Network Address Translation 64) is a translation mechanism that allows IPv6-only clients to communicate with IPv4-only servers.

 **ARP** (Address Resolution Protocol) maps IP addresses to MAC addresses

 **Default gateway** is the router that connects devices in a local network to external networks